-This special NYIT program was designed to give students the opportunity to earn college credit for prior college-level learning relevant to their curriculum.
-All matriculated NYIT students maintaining a 2.0 average are eligible to apply for credit, although transfer students must first have their college transcripts officially evaluated.
+This special NYIT program was designed to give undergraduate students the opportunity to earn credit for prior college-level learning relevant to their curriculum.
+Matriculated NYIT students maintaining a 2.0 average are eligible to apply for credit, although transfer students must first have their college transcripts officially evaluated.
+Some majors, such as nursing or sciences, restrict the use of prior learning credit toward major requirements.
+Students should consult the Office of Prior Learning for details.
 Student knowledge gained outside the traditional college classroom may be evaluated by proficiency examinations, noncollegiate course evaluations, and portfolio evaluations.
 Please be aware that evaluation fees are charged.

 A maximum of 60 credits toward a bachelor's degree or 30 credits toward an associate's degree can be earned through standardized proficiency examinations, NYIT challenge examinations, and prior learning credits (noncollegiate coursework or portfolio); however, any credits earned through these methods cannot be used to fulfill NYIT residency requirements.
 Counseling is available on an individual basis or at an advisement session.
-For more information, contact the Office of Prior Learning at 516.686.7914.
+For more information, contact the Office of Prior Learning at 516.686.3898.

 Students may use the portfolio method of evaluation to have their knowledge of a certain course or academic area evaluated.
 Requests for credit must fulfill a course requirement in a student's degree program.
 Each portfolio consists of an essay explaining how the student acquired this knowledge and how it relates to course objectives.
 NYIT does require documentation of such learning, which may be in the form of work samples, detailed job descriptions, or licenses.
 A nonrefundable evaluation fee is charged for each portfolio.
-A Prior Learning Evaluation Guide containing more detailed information is available online and may also be obtained from the Office of Prior Learning at 516.686.7914.
+A Prior Learning Evaluation Guide containing more detailed information is available online, and may also be obtained from the Office of Prior Learning at 516.686.3898.